pluginsky/invert-color/README.md

 # Invert Color

 ## About
-Simply invert backgrounds, fills, strokes & effects colors in Figma
+Simply invert fills, strokes & effects colors in Figma

 ## License
 This project is licensed under the MIT License © 2019-present Jakub Biesiada